Marshallb03/COP-4521-Summer-2024-Project/Final_solution/readme.txt

-note: This is a simplified version which uses PostgreSQL, the user can search for universities depending on what he wants.
+This is a simplified version that uses PostgreSQL, the user can search for universities depending on what he wants.

 I used 4521 as the password of the database.
-Simplified version.
-I used PostgreSQL instead of mysql to remove the error.
-Created the database called college_finder on pgAdmin locally.
+Create the database called college_finder on pgAdmin locally.
 Create a Virtual Environment to run it.
-Installed the required packaged.
+Install the required packages
 * pip install -r requirements.txt
 * pip install psycopg2-binary (required to fix error in PostgreSQL) populate the database using: